Skip to content

 • Flavors: Deep, savory, and slightly sweet with a spicy kick.

-• Where to Find It: Victory Monument is the most famous area for boat noodles, with several restaurants lining the canal near the Victory Monument BTS station.
+• Where to Find It: Victory Monument, a major transportation hub in Bangkok’s city center, is the most famous area for boat noodles, with several restaurants lining the canal near the Victory Monument BTS station.

-• Price: 15 – 20 THB per bowl.
+• Price: 15 – 20 Thai baht per bowl.
 Order several bowls to make a full meal.

 • Best Time: Lunch.